wangleon/gamse/docs/manual.foces.rst

 The columns have the explicit meanings as shown in the header.
 ``nsat`` is the number of saturated pixels of the whole image, and ``q95`` is the 95% quantile value of all pixels.
-The values of these two columns are extracted from the FITS images, and the others are taken from the FITS headers or generated automatically (``frameid`` and ``imgtype``).
+The values of these two columns are extracted from the FITS images and the others are taken from the FITS headers or generated automatically (``frameid`` and ``imgtype``).
 See :ref:`Observing Log <obslog>` for more details about this table.

-Since the target names of FOCES observations are not written into the headers of FITS files, user has to open the obslog file with a text editor, and make some changes *manually*.
+Since the target names of FOCES observations are not written into the headers of FITS files, the user has to open the obslog file with a text editor and make some changes *manually*.

 The obslog files will *NOT* be overwritten by running ``gamse list``, but new